ValKmjolnir/Nasal-Interpreter/README.md

             case vm_obj:  std::cout<<"<object>";       break;
         }
     std::cout<<std::flush;
+    // generate return value,
-    // generate return value,use gc::alloc(type) to make a new value
+    // use gc::alloc(type) to make a new value
     // or use reserved reference nil/one/zero
     return nil;
 }